g3w-suite/g3w-admin/docs/g3wsuite_client.md

  * **User ID:** if you have logged in to the system
  * **Credits**
  * **Home:** to access the FrontEnd
+ * **Language:** the choice of language is reflected in the individual menus of the map client and on the contents of the access portal.
+The languages available are those activated by the Administration.

 ![](images/manual/g3wclient_header.png)